Newton, special teams lead Patriots to 45-0 rout of Chargers

 INGLEWOOD, Calif.
+(AP) — Cam Newton and special teams are big reasons why the New England Patriots have won four of their last five games.

-(AP) — Cam Newton ran for two touchdowns and the New England Patriots scored two TDs on special teams in a 45-0 rout of the Los Angeles Chargers on Sunday.
+Newton ran for two touchdowns and the Patriots scored two TDs on special teams in Sunday’s 45-0 rout of the Los Angeles Chargers.
+The Patriots (6-6) have won two straight to get back into playoff contention in the AFC going into the final quarter of the season.

+“We’ve been close on plays at other points that ended up being foul balls but today we had some explosive plays that impacted the game,” Patriots coach Bill Belichick said.

+It was the fifth time in franchise history that the Patriots have won a game by 45 or more points.
+And it was the worst loss in Chargers history, eclipsing a 49-6 defeat to Kansas City in 1964.

 Newton has four games this season with multiple rushing touchdowns, breaking the league record for a quarterback.
 He had three such games in 2011, an achievement he shared with five others, and has 10 in his career, three more than any other QB.

+The Patriots set the tone on the opening drive, going 75 yards — 57 on the ground — in 13 plays.
+Newton finished it off with a 1-yard dive.

-Newton’s 1-yard dive on the game’s opening drive and a 2-yard keeper up the middle in the second quarter gave him 11 rushing scores on the year.
-His most in a season is 14 as a rookie with the Carolina Panthers in 2011.
+Newton added a 2-yard keeper up the middle in the second quarter.
+He has 11 rushing scores on the year, making him the first QB with three seasons of at least 10 rushing TDs.
+He had 14 as a rookie with the Carolina Panthers in 2011 and 11 in 2015 when he was named MVP.

-The Patriots (6-6) have won two straight and four of five to get back into playoff contention in the AFC.

-Los Angeles (3-9) suffered the worst loss in franchise history, eclipsing a 49-6 defeat to Kansas City in 1964.
-It was the first time since 2014 the Chargers were shut out.
-LA will finish with a losing record for the second consecutive season.
+“It was the right way we wanted to start the game.
+We hit most of our goals during the game,” Newton said.
+“We were set up by great defense and special teams performances and wanted to maximize it throughout the entire game.”

 Gunner Olszewski took Ty Long’s punt 70 yards up the right sideline early in the second quarter, putting New England ahead 14-0.
 The Patriots’ second special teams score came on the last play of the first half, when Devin McCourty returned a blocked field-goal attempt 44 yards to the end zone.
 New England led 28-0 at halftime.